Updated on February 24, 2025

 1. SketchUp

-SketchUp is an intuitive 3D modeling software widely used in architecture, interior design, and urban planning.
-It boasts a user-friendly interface and a large community of architectural designers.
+SketchUp is an intuitive 3D modeling software commonly used in architecture, interior design, and urban planning.
+It boasts a user-friendly interface and a large community of architects and interior designers.
 Featuring a vast library of user-generated objects and pre-constructed elements, SketchUp offers four versions catering to different needs.
-SketchUp Free allows crafting 3D objects in-browser, SketchUp Go is for iPad and web modeling, SketchUp Pro offers extensive tools across platforms, and SketchUp Studio, exclusive to Windows, emphasizes photorealistic rendering and animation.
-With straightforward tutorials, users of all skill levels can create complex geometric shapes.
-The free version is ideal for rapid prototyping, while advanced versions facilitate visualization of entire buildings.

 Operating System: